 - Amica currently sells through Progressive but will soon sell directly in NY

 - The Hartford does not sell motorcycle insurance in New York

-- Travelers does not sell motorcycle insurance in New York
+- Travelers do not sell motorcycle insurance in New York

 - Kemper does not sell motorcycle insurance

-Our recommendation is to purchase $500,000 but no less than $250,000.
+Our recommendation is to purchase at least $500,000 but no less than $250,000.
 Specialized Insurance & Rossi Insurance sells motorcycle insurance and understands the importance of underinsured coverage for motorcyclists.

 Review your coverage every time you renew your policy every spring or when you put your motorcycle back on the road because we have seen insurance companies reduce coverage back to the minimum after putting a motorcycle back on the road.

 With motorcycle insurance policies, underinsured coverage is far more important than liability coverage, but you have to increase your liability to increase underinsured coverage because you can’t buy a higher underinsured coverage amount than your liability coverage amount.

 If you already have higher liability insurance limits, increasing your underinsured coverage will cost less.
 If you have minimum liability insurance limits, you will have to increase your liability limits so you can purchase underinsured coverage.
 However, increasing your liability limit on a motorcycle policy is not expensive and well worth the small cost to protect yourself with substantial underinsured coverage.

 High underinsured coverage on a motorcycle can cost a few hundred dollars per year, but approximately 1/2 of our cases involve an injury worth $500,000 or more.
 For instance, we got a verdict of $465,000 for a knee injury with a torn meniscus.